AmberJing88/algorithm-datastructure/linked-list/readme.md

 3. reverse the linked list: metod set a new node between head and head.next;
 a. reverse: temp = head.next, head.next = new_node, new_node = head,
 b. pointer to next node: head = next
+4. remove duplicates: if sorted, use compare and remove next, if not sorted, find the circle and remove one with slow and fast pointers
 # leetcode problems review
 1. 160, 206, 92,21,88,83
 2. 19, 24, 25, 445, 234, 725, 328